-Acoustic Campaign scores the contact twice - one time for submitting the web form and again for visiting the tracked web page.
+The contact is scored twice – one time for submitting the web form and again for visiting the tracked web page.

 Set up your scoring rule as 'Submitted a form' OR 'Visited a Web page' to keep this from happening.

 About frequency scoring

-Frequency Scoring is a new Behavioral Score that measures the number of times a contact performs an event over a specified time.
+Frequency scoring is a behavioral score that measures the number of times a contact performs an event over a specified time.
 It helps answer the questions "How often did my contacts engage with my brand?" and "Are my contacts highly engaged?"